ChristopherLerum/sp24-cse110-lab3/.github/ISSUE_TEMPLATE/design-template.md

 ---

-Editing the HTML code or the CSS code to update the design
+Edit the HTML code or the CSS code to update the design